philzook58/philzook58.github.io/_posts/2023-04-17-relational-ac-matching.md

 It can be partially dealt with by taking AC pieces and normalizing them to canonical forms.
 We can do this by flattening out the parenthesis into a list (right associating) to deal with the "A" and then sorting the elements to deal with "C".

 In functional programming languages, we are used to having pattern matching be semi-deterministic (it either fails or succeeds once).
 If you need to pattern match into this AC normal form though, you need to search through choices from this flat sorted expression and pattern matching even a single term becomes nondeterministic, possibly returning many results.
+Another reason we might expect pattern matching to return many results is that we may be seeking patterns in a database of terms and all their subterms.

 An insightful idea that I learned of from the [Relational E-matching paper](https://arxiv.org/abs/2108.02290) is that it can be very useful to flatten term matching problems so that they are amenable to database engines.